Skip to content

 - Use "vt_report" for the textual summary.

-- Analyze "vt_stats" (malicious/suspicious/undetected counts) and "vt_malicious_count" for raw detection levels.
+- Analyze "vt_stats" and "vt_malicious_count" for raw detection levels.

-- Check "vt_owner" and "vt_is_big_player" to identify if the infrastructure belongs to a trusted provider like Google or Microsoft.
+- Check "vt_owner" and "vt_is_big_player" to identify trusted infrastructure.

 2. ThreatFox Section ("threatfox"):